movidius/ncappzoo/tensorflow/mnist/README.md

 # Makefile
 Provided Makefile provides targets to do all of the following.

-## make help
-Shows makefile possible targets and brief descriptions.

 ## make all
 Makes, downloads, and prepares everything needed to run the example program.

-## make model
+## make clean
-Downloads the trained model
+Removes all the temporary and target files that are created by the Makefile.

 ## make compile
-compiles the trained model to generate a Movidius internal 'graph' format file.
+Compiles the trained model to generate a Movidius internal 'graph' format file.
 This file can be loaded on the Neural Compute Stick for inferencing.
 Demonstrates NCSDK tool: mvNCCompile

+## deps
+Downloads and prepares a trained network for compilation with the NCSDK

+## make help
+Shows makefile possible targets and brief descriptions.

+## make model
+Downloads the trained model

 ## make run
 Runs the provided program which demonstrates using the NCSDK to run an inference using this network.

-## make clean
+## make train
-Removes all the temporary and target files that are created by the Makefile.
+Creates an NCSDK compatibile version of the network and trains it.
+This may take 20 min or more depending on your system setup and performance.